mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

   the non-negativity machinery to handle bounded domains (Celsius, bearing, opacity) with the same first-class status as the current half-line abstraction.
-Logarithmic quantities and units — decibels (dB), neper (Np), pH, stellar magnitude — are another natural extension point: they require a distinct arithmetic structure (addition of log-domain values corresponds to multiplication of the underlying linear quantities, and a reference level acts as an origin), but they fit naturally into the reference-wrapper model as a future `log<R, Ref>` specialization without any change to the core `quantity` class template.
+Logarithmic quantities and units — decibels (dB), neper (Np), pH, stellar magnitude — are another natural extension point: they require a distinct arithmetic structure, but fit naturally into the reference-wrapper model as a future `log<QS>` quantity spec specialization, where the reference level, logarithmic base, and scale multiplier are encoded in the named unit (e.g., `dBm`, `dBW`, `Np`), without any change to the core `quantity` class template.
   A complementary model proposed by Anthony Williams [@WILLIAMS2025] treats every measurement as carrying an explicit **anchor point** as part of its unit, deriving arithmetic compatibility from whether anchor points are compatible.
 That approach maps naturally onto the same extension mechanism: a future `quantity<anchored<R, Anchor>>` reference wrapper could express Williams' anchored quantities without any change to the